Ahalia Health Heritage and Knowledge Village: Ahalia F.M

 Ahalia FM 90.4, launched in 2013, is the first community radio station of Palakkad that caters to children, women, youth, farmers, workers, small business people, entrepreneurs, etc. It Airs on Educational development, Social and Cultural needs of the community in and around the campus in Palakkad, Kerala.

 Ahalia Publications

 Ahalia Publications LLP is a publication house started by the Ahalia Group that focuses on three specific areas such Health, Education, and Heritage.
 And, the creative output of the Ahalia group reaches people through Ahalia publications.

 Saga of Kalpathy

 The Saga of Kalpathy: The Story of Palghat Iyers has the first book published under Ahalia Publications LLP.
 The book, which tells the story of the Iyer community in Kalpathy, was written by journalist MK Das sketched by E.P Unny.

-Awards and recognition

-Ahalia Hospital is a hospital accredited by the Joint Commission International (JCI).
-The hospital also won ISO 9001 in 2001.

-In addition, it has also received the Shaikh Khalifa Appreciation Award continuously two times (2005,2006) given by the Abu Dhabi Chamber of Commerce and Industry.

-Ahalia Foundation Eye hospital, Palakkad was the first JCI Hospital in Kerala won JCI accreditation.
-Also, receive ISO: 9001:2008 accreditations for quality of services, infrastructure, and service delivery.

-In 2014, Ahalia hospital in the emirates of Abu Dhabi received CAP (College of American Pathologists) accreditation to provide the best laboratory service.
-With this accreditation, Ahalia has become part of the Elite Group of Internationally Recognized Facilities, which maintains the highest standards of excellence in quality laboratory work.
-And also titled the first private hospital in the emirate of Abu Dhabi to receive CAP accreditation.

-In 2016, it won the Health Authority Abu Dhabi Award for providing Outstanding Quality Care.

-In 2019, Ahalia ayurveda medical college hospital won prestigious accreditation from National Accreditation Board for Hospitals and Healthcare Providers (NABH) for the highest national recognition for providing quality patient care and safety.

-In addition, Ahalia Hospital Abu Dhabi has a title of the first private venture to have a cardiac catheterization laboratory.